What is the Best Type of Flooring for Kids?

-For those who like the look of hardwood but don’t have the budget for it, laminate floors are a good option.
+For those who like the look of hardwood but don’t have the budget for it, laminate floors are a good wood like flooring option that works well for people with young children.
 Laminate floors are compressed pieces of veneer that have the image of a wood species pressed on top.
 Along with being less expensive than hardwood, laminate also doesn’t require waxing or polishing to keep it looking nice.
 A vacuum cleaner, broom, and damp mop are all you need to keep laminate floors clean.

 Just like with hardwood floors, laminate flooring is good for children who may suffer from allergies, because dirt, dust, pollen, dander, and animal hair can’t penetrate the tight seal.
 Plus, if there are any accidental spills on laminate, you simply have to wipe it up right away to keep your floor looking its best.
 Keep in mind that laminate is very slippery when it gets wet, so you might want to think twice about installing it in rooms like the kitchen, where water can get on the floor and cause accidental falls.